A/B Test

 7. Use Preview to visualise what the different versions look like.

-Keep in mind that Rows that are not connected to a certain version, will be part of the general email and displayed to all recipients.
+Keep in mind that Rows that are not connected to any version, will be part of the general email and displayed to all recipients.

 Settings